Pointwise Regularity for Fully Nonlinear Elliptic Equations in General Forms: Introduction

 Among various regularity results for fully nonlinear elliptic equations, pointwise regularity occupies an important position.
 Caffarelli \cite{MR1005611} (see also \cite{MR1351007}) proved the interior pointwise $C^{1,\alpha}$ and $C^{2,\alpha}$ regularity.
-Recently, Lian and Zhang \cite{MR4088470} obtained the boundary pointwise $C^{1,\alpha}$ and $C^{2,\alpha}$ regularity.
+Kovats \cite{MR1713596} obtained the pointwise $C^{2}$ regularity.
+Teixeira \cite{MR3158810} derived the pointwise $C^{0,\mathrm{lnL}}$ and $C^{1,\mathrm{lnL}}$ regularity.
 For equations with lower terms, Savin \cite{MR2334822} proved the interior pointwise $C^{2,\alpha}$ regularity for small solutions without the usual assumption that $F$ is convex or concave in $M$.
-Silvestre and Sirakov \cite{MR3246039} proved the boundary pointwise $C^{1,\alpha}$ and $C^{2,\alpha}$ regularity on flat boundaries for equations depending the gradient.
+For boundary pointwise regularity, Silvestre and Sirakov \cite{MR3246039} proved the $C^{1,\alpha}$ and $C^{2,\alpha}$ regularity on flat boundaries for equations depending the gradient.
+Lian and Zhang \cite{MR4088470} obtained the pointwise $C^{1,\alpha}$ and $C^{2,\alpha}$ regularity on general boundaries.
+We point out that the pointwise regularity also attract a lot of attention for other types of equation, such as dengenerate equations (see \cite{MR4523464}), parabolic equations (see \cite{MR1135923,MR1139064,MR1151267}) and the Monge-Amp\`{e}re equation (see \cite{MR2983006}) etc.

 For equations with quadratic growth in the gradient, Sirakov \cite{MR2592289} proved the interior and boundary pointwise $C^{\alpha}$ regularity.
 The interior pointwise $C^{1,\alpha}$ regularity and boundary pointwise $C^{1,\alpha}$ regularity on flat domains were obtained by Nornberg \cite{MR3980853}.
-We point out that the pointwise regularity also attract a lot of attention for other types of equation, such as parabolic equations (see \cite{MR1135923,MR1139064,MR1151267}) and the Monge-Amp\`{e}re equation (see \cite{MR2983006}).

-Essentially, the behavior of a solution near a point is determined by the coefficients and the prescribed data near the same point.
-The pointwise regularity shows clearly how the coefficients and the prescribed data influence the behavior of the solution.
-In fact, pointwise regularity gives deeper understanding of the relation between the solution and the coefficients and the prescribed data (see also the comment at the beginning of \Cref{C2a-mu}).
-Moreover, the classical local and global regularity can be obtained directly from the pointwise regularity.
-It is worth to point out that the assumptions for pointwise regularity could be weaker than that for local and global regularity.
-For example, for the boundary pointwise $C^{k,\alpha}$ regularity, the boundary $\partial \Omega$ maybe not a graph of some function locally, which is necessary for usual boundary regularity since one need to flatten the boundary by a transformation
+Recently, da Silva and Nornberg \cite{MR4304555} considered equations with more general nonlinear growth in the gradient.
+They obtained local $C^{k,\alpha}$($k=0,1,2$) and $C^{k,\mathrm{lnL}}$ ($k=0,1$) regularity, as well as some regularity in Sobolev and $BMO$ spaces.